-This time of year is always a difficult one for those in their final year of college.
-With exams out of the way and goodbyes said to teachers and classmates, there’s little time to relax for those who have decided against pursuing further education.
-In a competitive market, there is no time to waste for those preparing themselves for the unknown world of work.
+The final year of college or university is always a stressful and difficult time for students or school leavers.
+With exams out of the way and goodbyes said to teachers, lecturers and classmates, there’s little time to relax for those who have decided against pursuing further education.
+In a competitive market, there is no time to waste for those preparing themselves for the unknown world of work and their future career path.

 The most appealing employers can still afford to pick and choose.
-This is why it’s important for those looking for jobs to be aware of where to search for jobs and how to aid their search.
+This is why it’s important for those looking for jobs to be aware of how and where to search for jobs for school leavers and how to aid their search and application process.

 The CV is at the heart of your job application.
 If you don’t have a CV, or one that will make you stand out from the dozens of other school leaver applications an employer receives, you’ll have trouble finding a job.
 No matter how good your job search is, the CV gives employers a clear idea of whether your skills, written communication and experience are a good match for the role.

 As a general rule, the standard headings for a school leaver’s CV should include personal details, employment history, voluntary work, skills and achievements.
 Employers won’t expect you to tick every box and have plenty of experience; you’re a school leaver after all.
 But include everything that you feel showcases your strengths: were you captain of the school hockey team?
 Member of a school committee?
 Or did you take part in extracurricular activities?
-Things like this should be included in your CV.
+Things like this should be included in your CV plus CV skills.

 Reed has a school leavers CV template which is ideal for getting it right.
 Once you’ve filled in the blanks to a generic template, get it proofread.

 It’s true that social media brings huge opportunities to school leavers but it can also easily be the reason for employers looking elsewhere in their job search.
-In the modern age, recruiters are likely to look at an applicant’s social media accounts before inviting them to an interview.
-According to a 2017 survey by CareerBuilder, 70 per cent of employers use social media to screen candidates before making a hiring decision.
+In the modern age, recruiters are likely to look at an applicant’s social media accounts before inviting them to a virtual or personal interview.
+According to a 2017 survey by CareerBuilder, 70% of employers use social media to screen candidates before making a hiring decision.

 If your social accounts are full of derogatory posts and problematic pictures, it won’t strike the right chord with employers.
 Cleaning up your social accounts is vital.
-You should run through your social accounts and remove anything that would horrify an employer.
-Instead, use social platforms to show off your skills and give employers a taste of your creativity.
+You should run through your social media accounts and remove anything that would horrify an employer.
+Instead, use social platforms to show off your digital skills and give employers a taste of your creativity and portfolio.

 With an appealing CV to hand, where should a school leaver go to look for their first job?